Buy or lease office equipment?

 For many small businesses, buying high-value items like cars or a fleet of computers outright – or getting a bank loan to allow purchase – may not be financially feasible from the beginning.
-This is where leasing the equipment, or acquiring it under a hire/purchase or chattel mortgage, becomes attractive.
+This is where you might lease office equipment, or acquire it under a hire/purchase or chattel mortgage.

 When you finance an item, you don’t have to pay any money up-front, which frees up cash that can be used to grow the business.
 The main difference between leasing and hire purchase agreements or chattel mortgages is that you don’t own the equipment if you choose to lease.